 DO NOT MODIFY THIS FORM.

-OHFA HOME Application - Attachment G
+OHFA HOME Application - Attachment I

 CHDO Proceeds Reuse Agreement

 This CHDO Proceeds Reuse Agreement (the "Agreement") is entered into between ______(hereinafter referred to as the “CHDO”) and Oklahoma Housing Finance Agency (“OHFA”) for the specific use of CHDO Proceeds generated, from the use of HOME funds from Home Investment Partnerships Program (HOME) Written Agreements.